 90% of my clients find their next job through their network.
 As a result, I’m a fan of networking, as in the old-fashioned meet-for-coffee and connect-with-people networking.
 Social media, sure, but nothing beats meeting in the flesh, having a hug, buying lunch for a beloved colleague you haven’t seen in a while.

-Two out of nine chapters in my book are about networking -- I focus on it because it works.
-And I do believe I’m able to get blood from a stone on this one; I have clients who HATE networking, and yet I’ve helped them navigate to that old buddy from 7th grade, that leads to coffee or a beer, and yes, a job referral.
+Two of the nine chapters in my book are about networking -- I focus on it because it works.
+And I do believe I’m able to get blood from a stone on this one; I have clients who HATE networking, and yet I’ve helped them navigate to that old buddy from 7th grade, that leads to coffee or a Zoom, and yes, a job referral.

 It’s amazing how easy it is to ask for support from the people that know you and love you when you reframe the ask.
-We’ll talk more about reframing when we meet.
+We’ll talk more about reframing and networking when we meet.

 I don’t like to annoy people, I don’t like spam and I don’t like aggressive inauthentic sales methods.
 I do like to help you self-advocate, and ask for help from the people who want to help you.
 That’s easy, graceful, fun -- and those connections are what makes life magical.
 Let me help you strengthen them.